 AFi Steering Group

-The Steering Group is the AFi’s governing body, responsible for taking decisions about the initiative’s strategic direction and main areas of work as well as approving all material within the Accountability Framework.
-The SG is composed of civil society representatives addressing both environmental and human rights issues from both global and tropical country perspectives.
+The Steering Group is the AFi’s governing body, responsible for taking decisions about the initiative’s strategic direction as well as approving all material within the Accountability Framework.
+The SG is composed of civil society representatives addressing environmental and human rights issues from both global and tropical country perspectives.
 The Steering Group strives to take all decisions by consensus, according to its Terms of Reference.
-Current Steering Group membership includes:

-The AFi’s Supporting Partners extend the reach and positive impact of the AFi by promoting and supporting adoption of the Accountability Framework or the elements within it, for instance by companies, other sustainability initiatives, or government or multi-stakeholder policy processes.
-Supporting Partners also help raise awareness and communicate the value of managing commodity production and trade in accordance with the good practices in the Accountability Framework.
-Supporting Partners carry out specific activities – tailored to each Partner – that enable them to more effectively advance their organization’s sustainability objectives and priorities through collaboration with the AFi.
-For more information on the role of Supporting Partners or how to become one, please see this Terms of Reference or contact us.
+The AFi Supporting Partners extend the reach and positive impact of the AFi by promoting use of the Accountability Framework by companies, industry groups, governments, and other sustainability initiatives.
+By participating in the AFi coalition, these partners are better able to advance their organization’s sustainability objectives and priorities.
+For more information on the Supporting Partners or how to become one, please see the Terms of Reference or contact us.

-The AFi added its initial set of Supporting Partners during the first half of 2020:
+The AFi added its initial set of Supporting Partners in 2020:

 The AFi has established regional teams in Southeast Asia and in West & Central Africa to lead the adoption and application of the Framework by users and local stakeholders in these key tropical regions.
 Additionally, the AFi collaborates with local partners in Colombia and (through the Collaboration on Forests and Agriculture) in Brazil, Paraguay, and Argentina to support and promote adoption of the Framework in these countries, in concert with locally-developed guidelines for ethical supply chains.
 Regional teams are composed of Steering Group member organizations or their national/regional affiliates active in each region, and may also include representatives of other organizations.
 Regional teams work closely with the AFi Steering Group and Backbone Team to ensure strong alignment between global guidelines for ethical supply chains and their implementation in local contexts.
 The teams also help collect user and stakeholder feedback to ensure that the Framework and AFi can be adapted over time to best support progress on sustainability challenges in each context.